jlduan/fba/docs/_build/html/_sources/tutorials/phage-atac/PRJNA661457/tutorial.rst.txt

     @SRR12588752.3 NB501583:726:HMCKKBGXF:1:11101:17414:1034 length=34
     GATACCGCGGTGTATNANNNGNNNNNAANNNGNN

 Prepare cell barcodes (downloaded from the manuscript's `GitHub`_).
-These are the cell-associated barcodes, they are generated based on the scATAC-seq library.
+These are the cell-associated barcodes, they are generated based on the single-cell ATAC-seq library.

 .. _`GitHub`: https://github.com/evgenijfiskin/phage-atac